Silicon Valley HQ

 B2B and B2C KPI are different because B2B and B2C users are different.
 The difference in size, complexity, and nature of the transaction means the motivations and drivers are completely different.

-Where B2C purchasing is often based on simplicity, impulse or emotion and at a lower price and smaller scale, B2B buyers are more deliberate and focused on solution and fit.
+Where B2C purchasing is often based on simplicity, impulse or emotion and at a lower price and smaller scale, B2B buyers are more deliberate and focused on the solution and fit.
 B2B buyers are also pursuing a much larger purchase size and broader organizational impact.

 Given these key differences, it makes sense that what to track is inherently very different as well.